-Nike taps eBay veteran John Donahoe to succeed Mark Parker as CEO
+Nike’s Tech Ambitions on Full Display in Its Pick of ex-EBay CEO

 Parker, who has been CEO since 2006, was dogged by other recent controversies.
 Documents released by the U.S. Anti-Doping Agency showed that he was directly aware of an experiment committed by Alberto Salazar, coach and co-founder of the Nike Oregon Project, which led to Salazar’s four-year ban from track & field.
 Parker has defended his involvement — and Salazar’s — and recently made the decision to shutter the Oregon Project after 19 years.

-At the same time, Nike has felt pressure to show it’s a more of a tech company than a shoe seller.
+At the same time, Nike has pushed to modernize its operations.

 It recently unveiled its store of the future in New York, a retail experience full of new technology that can only be unlocked by members using the Nike app.
-The company also recently unveiled a new basketball shoe, which tracks data on the user and whose laces can be tightened through the application.
+The Beaverton, Oregon-based company also recently unveiled a new basketball shoe, which tracks data on the wearer and whose laces can be tightened through the application.

 Earlier this year, Nike purchased Boston-based data-science firm Celect, a move that the company said would bolster its understanding of consumer patterns.
 That acquisition came a year after Nike bought Invertex Ltd., an Israeli computer-vision startup.
 That technology was eventually unveiled as the driver of Nike Fit, an expansion of the Nike app that lets customers measure their feet at home.